Karachi Institute of Economics and Technology

 PAF Karachi Institute of Economics and Technology (KIET) was established in 1997.
 PAF KIET received recognition by the Higher Education Commission (formerly named UGC) vide letter no. 15-22/UGC-SEC/97/1291 dated 1 August 1998.
-HEC ranks KIET as 8th best university in Business/IT category.
+HEC ranks.

 PAF KIET was awarded a degree-granting status through a charter from the government of Sindh on 24 May 2000.
 PAF KIET has also been granted NCEAC Accreditation for its BSCS, MCS program.

 History

 In June 2000, Pakistan Air Force and Pakistan Educational Foundation agreed to collaborate for the establishment of an educational institution at PAF Korangi Creek Base.

 1997–2000

 The Karachi Institute of Economics and Technology was launched in 1997.
 Academic departments offering degrees in Management Science and Computer Science were established.
 The Department of Management Science offered BBA and MBA degrees with specializations in the fields of Management, Marketing, and Finance.
 Department of Computer Science offered BCS with majoring option for Software Engineering/Networking, MCS and MS-IT NCEAC accredited degrees.